spxp/spxp-specs/SpxpProfileSpec-V03.md

 ## 7 Data authenticity
-JSON objects can be signed with a method that is designed after [JSON signatures in the matrix protocol specification](https://matrix.org/docs/spec/appendices#signing-json), but which is slightly different.
+JSON objects can be signed with a method that is designed after [JSON signatures in the matrix protocol specification](https://matrix.org/docs/spec/appendices#signing-json), but which is specified slightly different.
 If a profile exposes an Ed25519 public key as part of the profile root document, all information transmitted through SPXP has to be signed with this key to be considered authentic.
 A protocol client must not present any information to the user in the context of this profile that has not been signed by the announced profile key.

 ### 7.1 Signing JSON objects
 To sign an object, the “private” and “seqts” member fields are removed, it is converted into [Canonical JSON](#711-canonical-json), converted to a byte stream using UTF-8 character encoding and then signed with the profile key pair ([1.1](#11-cryptographic-profile-key-pair)) using the [Ed25519](http://ed25519.cr.yp.to/) signature algorithm.
-The resulting signature is then embedded into the JSON object as “signature” object with the following members:
+The resulting signature is then embedded into the JSON object as `signature` object with the following members:

 | Name | Type | Mandatory | Description |
 |---|---|---|---|